Detecting dark matter using optically trapped Rydberg atom tweezer arrays

 with

 In the following, we analyze the evolution of the Rydberg state by decomposing it into a linear combination of the eigenstates of $\hat{H}_0$.
-Let us define the Hamiltonian eigenstate $\ket{\alpha}$ (which is time-independent), satisfying
+With the Hamiltonian eigenstates $\ket{\alpha}$ (which are time-independent), satisfying